Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: Conformal manifolds and phase boundary in the flavor TI surface

-While the above two are expected for a four-fermion interaction, we have an interesting set of fixed points defined by Rather than an isolated point, these fixed points constitute a smooth manifold within the parameter space.
+Rather than an isolated point, these fixed points constitute a smooth manifold within the parameter space.
 The manifold is a ring with radius $\epsilon/2$ centered at $(\epsilon/2, 0,0)$ in the $V_0 - V_z - V_x$ parameter space.
 In terms of $V_x$, $V_0$ and $V_z$, the equation of the ring manifold reads,

-One can see that for the fixed point manifold, there is one irrelevant, one relevant, and one marginal operator.
-The marginal operator at a point on the ring manifold is directed tangential to it.
-The relevant operator is directed along the line connecting the origin to the given point in the manifold.
+As discussed in section.\ref{sec:cfnml}, a conformal manifold is associated with the presence of exactly marginal operators.
+We find one exact marginal operator at any point on the ring manifold, as expected since the manifold is one-dimensional.
+The marginal operator at a point identified by the metric $\phi$ on the manifold is given by,

+where $\Phi_i = \psi^T_i s_y \psi_i$ is the Cooper pair annihilation operator associated with the flavor '$i$'($i=1,2$).
+Notice that the marginal operator is a function of the angle $\phi$, meaning that it is different at different locations on the manifold.
+It is directed tangential to the ring.
+Also the scaling dimension $\triangle_{\mathcal{O}_{M}} = D$, the spacetime dimensions.

+We also find one relevant and one irrelevant operator on the manifold.
+Both the operators are functions of $\phi$.
+However, their scaling dimensions are independent of the location on the manifold, implying that the entire ring manifold belongs to a single universality class.
+See appendix.\ref{apndxsclngdmnsns} for the exact form of the operators and their respective scaling dimensions.

 The RG flow diagram is shown in fig.\ref{RGflow_N2}.
-Appendix \ref{apndxsclngdmnsns} lists all the relevant, irrelevant, and marginal operators and their respective scaling dimensions at any point on the ring manifold.
 This ring manifold can be described as a conformal manifold of co-dimension $D_{co} = 2$ in the three-dimensional parameter space.